soerenpriess/working-with-eeg/benchmark_regression_models/results.md

 Number of features: 343
 Number of training samples: 10000
 Number of test samples: 1000
-Model size in memory: 0.00 M
+Model size in memory: 26.50 MB
 ```

 ## RF (Random-Forest)